Kitware/CMake/Help/manual/cmake.1.rst

 ``copy <file>... <destination>``
   Copy files to ``<destination>`` (either file or directory).
   If multiple files are specified, the ``<destination>`` must be directory and it must exist.
+Wildcards are not supported.

 ``copy_directory <dir>... <destination>``
   Copy directories to ``<destination>`` directory.